microsoft/dstoolkit-mlops-v2/docs/how_to_setup.md

 Information about variable groups in Azure DevOps can be found in [this document](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic).

 **Step 3.** Create a *development* branch and make it as default one to make sure that all PRs should go towards to it.
 This template assumes that the team works at a *development* branch as a primary source for coding and improving the model quality.
-Later, you can implement Azure Pipeline that mode code from the *development* branch into qa/main or execute a release process right away.
+Later, you can implement Azure Pipeline that moves code from the *development* branch into qa/main or executes a release process right away.
 Release management is not in scope of this template.

 **Step 4.** In the development branch, set values for tokenized variables in the infra_config.json file.
 The infra provisioning pipeline uses multiple variables.
 For key below, replace the token with a value:

-- #{NAMESPACE}: a base name used to construct consistent azure resource names.
+- #{NAMESPACE}#: a base name used to construct consistent azure resource names.
-- #{PROJECTCODE}: a string used to construct consistent azure resource names project modifier.
+- #{PROJECTCODE}#: a string used to construct consistent azure resource names project modifier.
-- #{VERSION}: a three-digit version string used to uniqueify azure resource names, ml endpoints, and ml deployments.
+- #{VERSION}#: a three-digit version string used to uniqueify azure resource names, ml endpoints, and ml deployments.
-- #{ENVIRONMENT}: a string indicating the environment of the azure resources (i.e. dev,qa,test,prod,nonprod)
+- #{ENVIRONMENT}#: a string indicating the environment of the azure resources (i.e. dev,qa,test,prod,nonprod)
-- #{LOCATION}: the azure region within which to deploy the azure resources.
+- #{LOCATION}#: the azure region within which to deploy the azure resources.
 - #{AZURE_RM_SVC_CONNECTION}#: the name of service connection to be used to execute all Azure DevOps pipelines.
 - #{RESOURCE_GROUP_NAME}#: the resource group to which azure resources will be deployed.
-- #{CLUSTER_NAME}: the name of the compute resource in the azure machine learning resource
+- #{CLUSTER_NAME}#: the name of the compute resource in the azure machine learning resource
-- #{CLUSTER_SIZE}: the sku value of the compute resource in the azure machine learning resource (i.e. STANDARD_DS3_v2)
+- #{CLUSTER_SIZE}#: the sku value of the compute resource in the azure machine learning resource (i.e. STANDARD_DS3_v2)

 **Step 5.** In the development branch, set values for variables in the model_config.json file.
 The pipeline uses multiple variables and they should be set for both 'pr' and 'dev' plus any additional environments.
 Also, set the variables for all models (i.e. nyc_taxi, london_taxi)